tvsnarayana/tech-interview-handbook/algorithms/string.md

 - How to check if a string contains an anagram of another string?
   - [Source](http://blog.gainlo.co/index.php/2016/04/08/if-a-string-contains-an-anagram-of-another-string/)

+## Lyft

+- Find all k-lettered words from a string.

 ## Palantir

 - Given a string of open and close parentheses, find the minimum number of edits needed to balance a string of parentheses.